-Regular production resumed with the 1974 Eisenhower Dollar, following the prior year when coins were only issued for collectors.
+Regular production resumed with the 1974 Eisenhower Dollar (Buy on eBay) following the prior year when coins were only issued for collectors.
 The Philadelphia and Denver Mints struck coins for general circulation, while the San Francisco Mint struck three different versions of the coin for collector sets and individual sales.

 As with prior years, the Denver Mint coins are generally more available in higher grades than the Philadelphia Mint coins.
 A typical source for uncirculated examples of these coins are the 1974 Mint Sets, which sell for only a modest premium to the face value of the coins included in the set.
 Cherry picking may yield a set which includes an Eisenhower Dollar in gem grade or higher.